 Tatiana in Film

 Alexander Pushkin shepherded a significant transformation in Russian Literature during the 19th century.
-His writing opened the doors of Russian writing from odes and verses, to prose and colloquial writing.
+His writing opened the doors of Russian writing from odes and verses, to prose and colloquial language.
 At a time when many Russians were beginning to see themselves as individuals with rights, Pushkin used literature, for the first time, to show everyday Russian life.
 Pushkin introduced ideas and themes from Western Europe, from romanticism to liberalism.
 These ideas and themes are borrowed, but not promoted in Eugene Onegin.
 Alongside the readers of the time, his characters (including the narrator) struggle to understand and find their place in rapidly changing Russian Society.

 Onegin, the titular hero, is Pushkin’s modification of the romantic Byronic hero—dramatic, charming, and cynical.
 We are introduced to him as he charms the nobility of Saint Petersburg, seduces scores of women, and lives it up in high Russian society.
 He has immense presence both in the minds of the readers and the characters.
-In stark contrast is Tatiana, a reserved, impassioned, and naïve, who “seemed among her kin a stranger” (Pushkin 47 25).
+In stark contrast is Tatiana, reserved, impassioned, and naïve, who “seemed among her kin a stranger” (Pushkin 47 25).
 It is the interplay, contrast, and parallel metamorphosis of Onegin and Tatiana that drives Eugene Onegin.
 While Onegin’s evolution leaves him “forsaken” and “at his station” (Pushkin 210, 48), Tatiana’s struggles refine her.
 She evolves from a “spontaneous stage-one outpouring of emotion” to a “dynamic synthesis… an ‘iconic, fully integrated self… ‘comme il faut’” (Levitt, 52).
 In this essay, I will examine Tatiana in the scene where she visits Onegin’s library, comparing the original novel and the 1999 Film adaptation.
 I argue that this scene exhibits the movie’s failure to properly set up and convey her evolution.

 The first difference in the Fiennes’ interpretation is that the film breaks Tanya’s visit to Onegin’s library into two different scenes.
 In the novel, Tatiana visits Onegin’s library only once, after Onegin kills Lensky in a duel and takes off to roam Europe.
 She is drawn to his library “assailed by doubts” (Pushkin, 163, 15), torn between her “heart speak[ing] out in urgent fashion / of faraway Eugene” and the “awful” knowledge that he is “her brother’s slayer” and thus “hateful” because of it (162, 14).